-- O Step 1 of the protocol.
-Take 2.5% of the cervical specimen in PreservCyt® collection medium (i.e. 500 μl from 20 ml) and pellet by centrifugation at minimal 3390 x g.
-Discard the supernatant leaving the cell pellet at a maximum 20 μl PreservCyt collection medium.
-For the bisulfite-conversion reaction, use this cell pellet sample and continue with step 2 of the manufacturer's protocol. - Buffer BL: Do not add carrier RNA. - O Elution volume of the bisulfite-conversion DNA is 50 μl of Buffer EB for each sample.
+- Take 2.5% to 10% of the cervical specimen in PreservCyt collection medium (i.e. 500 μLto 2 mL from 20 ml) and pellet by centrifugation for 10 minutes at minimal 3390 x g.
+Discard the supernatant leaving the cell pellet and at a maximum 20 μL of residual PreservCyt collection medium. - For the bisulfite-conversion reaction, follow the "QIAsymphony SP protocol sheet Bisulfite 140_HC_V" starting at step 2, instead of DNA use the cell pellet. - Once the bisulfite conversion reaction is completed start an SP run on the QIAsymphony following the steps described in the protocol "Bisulfite conversion of unmethylated Cytosines in different sample types" from the QIAsymphony Bisulfite Kit handbook.
+Elution is done in 40 μL.